-This antique Daisho set includes a Katana attributed to the Ko-Mihara school from the late Kamakura-Nanbokucho period and a Wakizashi signed by Ishidou Hata Toren of the Edo Ishido school from the early Edo period.
-The Katana is certified as Tokubetsu Hozon, and the Wakizashi as Hozon by the NBTHK.
-Both blades come with Koshirae mountings and Shirasaya cases, representing a significant piece of samurai history.
+This is a Daisho set, featuring a Katana attributed to the Ko-Mihara school from the late Kamakura-Nanbokucho period, and a Wakizashi signed by Ishidou Hata Toren of the Edo Ishido school from the early Edo period.
+The Katana is certified Tokubetsu Hozon by NBTHK, and the Wakizashi is Hozon.
+Both blades come with koshirae mountings and shirasaya cases.

 A Hozon-certified blade judged to show notably superior workmanship and a better state of preservation.
 The bar is higher: re-tempered blades and most unsigned Muromachi/Edo works are excluded.